cfrm17/CashFlowHedge/README.md

 In summary, the “benchmark” hedging can be identified as such only if both the floating-rate of the swap and the floating index related to a variable-rate asset / liability of which cashflows are hedged represent the same benchmark interest-rate index.

-The hedged item is identified as the variability of expected cashflows associated with an existing recognized asset or liability (such as all or certain future interest payments on variable-rate debt) or a forecasted transaction.
+The hedged item is identified as the variability of expected cashflows associated with an existing recognized asset or liability (such as all or certain future interest payments, i.e., coupon payment (see https://finpricing.com/lib/FiBondCoupon.html) on variable-rate debt) or a forecasted transaction.

 The notional of the swap may differ from the principal amount of the hedged item/s of which projected cashflows are calculated.
 The hedge designation and documentation will specify the principal amount of the item being hedged.